retrodaredevil/pokemon-skill/README.md

 * "How effective is a ground move against Pikachu?"
 * "What generation was Pichu introduced in?"
 * "What abilities does Pikachu have?"
+* "What is Static's flavor text in emerald"
-* "What does the pokedex say about the static ability in emerald?"
+* "What is Intimidate's flavor text in diamond"
 * "Give me some info about the ability Static"
 * "Give me some detailed information about the ability Static"
 * "What generation was Static first introduced?"